 Victoria University of Wellington’s Bachelor of Arts alumni are making their mark in New Zealand and beyond.

-These include acclaimed journalists, film directors, diplomats, artists and humanitarians.
+These include acclaimed journalists, film directors, diplomats, artists, and humanitarians.

-Victoria University offers many opportunities to stay involved and to share your expertise and experience with current students and other members of our alumni community.
+The University offers many opportunities to stay involved and to share your expertise and experience with current students and other members of our alumni community.
 Visit the University’s Alumni page for more information and to keep your contact details up to date in the University's alumni database.

 Where a BA can take you

 John Campbell is one of New Zealand's most respected journalists.
 Having started his career at Radio New Zealand in 1989, he went on to work in TV3’s press gallery before moving to television on current affairs show 20/20, 3 News and Campbell Live—TV3's nightly current affairs show Campbell Live for over 10 years.
 Since 2015, he has hosted RNZ’s Checkpoint programme.